-Spring 2023, Tuesdays and Thursdays, Derby 1080: 12:45-2:05

-Instructor: Professor Nancy Ettlinger; she, her

-Contact Information: office - 1100 Derby Hall, ettlinger.1@osu.edu; 614-292-2573 (o)

-Office hours: Due to wide-ranging schedules among students, it makes sense to schedule office hours by appointment rather than fix office hours to a particular time when many students are unavailable.
-To set up an appointment, please let me know before or after class, or by email.
-You always are welcome to stop by my office to chat or to set up a time to meet.
+Spring 2024, Tuesdays and Thursdays, Derby 1080: 12:45-2:05 Instructor: Professor Nancy Ettlinger; she, her Contact Information: office - 1100 Derby Hall, ettlinger.1@osu.edu; 614-292-2573 (o) Office hours: I will be in my office after class on Tuesdays and Thursdays from 2:05-3:35.
+That said, if students are unable to come to office hours, I am happy to set up appointments to accommodate schedules.
+To set up an appointment, please let me know before or after class, email, or stop by my office to chat or to set up a time to meet.

-A list and discussion of campus resources for disability services, mental health, civil rights, wellness, and learning, along with a statement of the code of student conduct and academic integrity are on pp. 11-13.
+A list and discussion of campus resources for disability services, mental health, civil rights, wellness, and learning, along with a statement of the code of student conduct and academic integrity are on pp. 12-14.